 Gender, race, and age of a patient all seem to impact pain management decisions at the provider level.
 In a 2013 study from the University of Florida, researchers used virtual patients to study the role of these demographic factors on 193 healthcare professionals’ pain ratings.

-The nurses and physicians in the project assessed virtual patients who were male and African American to have more intense pain and were thus more willing to prescribe opioid medications to them.
+The nurses, physicians, and laypeople in the study assessed male virtual patients to have more intense pain than female virtual patients and were more willing to prescribe opioid medications to the former.
+The study did not find race to impact the participants’ pain intensity ratings and willingness to prescribe opioids significantly.

-In a 2019 scoping review by Meints et al., the researchers highlighted the complex psychosocial mechanisms that may play a role in racial and ethnic disparities in the treatment of pain.
+In a 2019 scoping review, the researchers highlighted the complex psychosocial mechanisms that may play a role in racial and ethnic disparities in the treatment of pain.

 Some of the factors of poor treatment include: